 2019, SadaYakko, Komuna/Warszawa, Warsaw, PL

-2021, Salvage, choreographic cooperation with Katarzyna Wolińska, Nowy Teatr, Warsaw, PL
+2021, Salvage, chor.
+Katarzyna Wolińska, Nowy Teatr, Warsaw, PL (performance, choreography collaboration)

 2024, Residency in HELLERAU – European Centre for the Arts, Dresden